Udumalaipettai: Education

+There are about fifteen higher secondary schools and a few of Arts and Science colleges.
+Government runs Higher Secondary Schools along with other private schools.
 Sainik school run by The Sainik Schools Society, an organization under the Ministry of Defence, is located in Amaravathi Nagar, about 15 kilometres from the town.

-In March 2019, the Union Council of Ministers had given approval for establishing a Kendriya Vidyalaya school in the town.
+In March 2019, the Union Council of Ministers approved for establishing a Kendriya Vidyalaya in the town.